alexander-ratzan/alexander-ratzan.github.io/_pages/about.md

 ---

-I’m currently a PhD student at NYU Tandon School of Engineering.
-As an [NDSEG](https://en.wikipedia.org/wiki/DoD_NDSEG_Fellowship) fellow, I work in the [Neuroinformatics Lab](https://www.neuroinformaticslab.com/) advised by [Dr. Erdem Varol](https://scholar.google.com/citations?user=7GlElV0AAAAJ&hl=en) to develop novel, efficient, and scalable methods to address unsolved problems in neuroscience.
+I am currently a Ph.D. student in the [Neuroinformatics Lab](https://www.neuroinformaticslab.com/) at NYU advised by [Dr. Erdem Varol](https://scholar.google.com/citations?user=7GlElV0AAAAJ&hl=en) where I develop novel, efficient, and scalable methods to analyze neural and genomic data.

-My research is currently focused on understanding the relationship between genetics and brain connectivity patterns, an avenue that can impact how we treat brain disorders.
+My research is currently focused on uncovering the relationship between genetics and brain connectivity patterns, an avenue that can impact how we treat brain disorders.
 I approach this research problem by applying techniques from statistical machine learning, graph-theory, and deep learning to large genomic and neuroimaging datasets.
+This research is funded under the [NDSEG](https://en.wikipedia.org/wiki/DoD_NDSEG_Fellowship) fellowship.

-More broadly, I’m curious about the intersection of natural and artificial intelligence and how we can improve AI models to benefit human health.
+More broadly, I’m curious about the intersection of natural and artificial intelligence and how we can improve AI systems to benefit human health.

 **Research Interests:** computational neuroscience, machine learning, neuroimaging, genomics